tdwg/website/content/pages/community/management/guide-to-reporting/index.md

 ## Procedures and timeline

 The convener of the Interest or Task Group is responsible for submitting **an annual report to the TDWG Executive Committee via the Secretary by November 15th.**  The report may be written by, or in collaboration with, other group members, but should be submitted by the Convener.
 The report will be **reviewed by the Executive Committee within thirty (30) days**, and either approved or returned to the convener with requested modifications.
-Upon approval, the report will be posted on either the Group&#39;s primary site and linked from its landing page, as well as the [TDWG Activities page](http://www.tdwg.org/activities/).
+Upon approval, the report will be posted on either the Group's primary site and linked from its landing page, as well as the [TDWG Activities page](http://www.tdwg.org/activities/).

 In addition to the annual report, an abbreviated oral version should be presented by the convener or a designated representative at the annual meeting.
 Note, the annual meeting falls before November 15th in many years, and should be submitted a week before the annual meeting begins.
 If the convener does not attend the annual meeting, a presenter should be designated or the presentation coordinated with the Secretary.